shakna-israel/multilua/README.md

 ## Status

+[![builds.sr.ht status](https://builds.sr.ht/~shakna/multilua.svg)](https://builds.sr.ht/~shakna/multilua?)

 Alpha.
 Unversioned.

-[![builds.sr.ht status](https://builds.sr.ht/~shakna/multilua.svg)](https://builds.sr.ht/~shakna/multilua?)

 Bugs should be reported to the official [Issue Tracker](https://todo.sr.ht/~shakna/multilua).

-It "works", but is undocumented, untested, and may be...
-Unpredictable.
+It "works", but is only partially documented, and not fully tested.

 It doesn't quite obey all the conventions of the C-API, because it isn't sensible to in some places.

-Which makes this probably _unsafe_ unless you know exactly what you are doing.
+(Such as using strings instead of enums).

 ---

 ## Documentation

-The documentation is currently under significant development and _incredibly incomplete_.
+The documentation is currently under significant development and _incomplete_.

-You can find a rendered form at `book.txt`.
+You can find a rendered form at [`book.txt`](https://git.sr.ht/~shakna/multilua/blob/master/book.txt).

 You can also generate pdf, epub, and html forms using [`bookwriter`](https://git.sr.ht/~shakna/bookwriter).